 Please note that I created this resource prior to 2021 and while I have thought about updating it, so many things are changing and my hope is that many of the temporary changes will be returning – so this will reference things like fastpasses which are not relevant at the current moment.
 For something constantly updated and specific to 2021 check out the trip planning printables mentioned above on my Etsy shop.

 I’ve written a lot of blog posts through the years, and I’ve been doing my best to keep them as updated and relevant as possible.
 Here I’m linking to a number of posts that I think will be helpful in planning your trip this year.
 They are broken down into categories: general, visiting during COVID-19, budget, transportation, parks/attractions, dining, packing and prep.
+I’ve got a handy infographic here to give you a general planning timeline, and then you’ll find all the links below for more in-depth planning.

 2021 Disney World trip planning guide